LucasCallamullo/Ecommerce-Project-w-Payments/README.md

 ## Proyecto WebApp Ecommerce

 ### Description
 This project is a fully functional Ecommerce WebApp developed with Django for the back-end and a responsive front-end using HTML, CSS (Bootstrap), and JavaScript.
-The application allows users to efficiently manage products and accounts through a CRUD system, with advanced features such as secure authentication and real-time content updates using AJAX.
+The application allows users to efficiently manage carts, products and accounts through a CRUD system, real-time content updates using AJAX.
+Additionally, the use of Pandas and Excel simplifies the initial loading of product data, allowing for quick and efficient setup by importing product details directly from Excel files, making it easy to have a fully functional page with minimal effort.

 [![Static Badge](https://img.shields.io/badge/Documentation-EN-blue)](https://github.com/LucasCallamullo/E-commerce-App-Web/blob/main/README.md) [![Documentation ES](https://img.shields.io/badge/Documentation-ES-green)](https://github.com/LucasCallamullo/E-commerce-App-Web/blob/main/README-ES.md)